kartoza/osgs/sphinx/source/workflows/acessing-postgis-from-qgis-using-pg_service-file.md

 ![New PostGIS connection](../img/pg-service-12.png)

 In the Connection Information section, give the connection an appropriate name.
-For the service and port enter the service name and port number, that you specified in the connection service file.
+For the service and port enter the service name and port number, that you specified in the [connection service file](#creating-the-server-side-connection-service-file).
 Set the SSL mode to `require` and ensure you have enabled the `Also list tables with no geometry` and the `Allow saving/loading QGIS projects in database` options.
-Click on "Test Connection".
+Once all the configuration options have been set, click on "Test Connection".
 Once you see the `Connection to <Name> was successful` message, click "OK".
 You have now successfully connected to the PostgreSQL and PostGIS service `gis` database.

 ![Create a New PostGIS Connection](../img/pg-service-13.png)